Application of blockchain for secure data transmission in distributed state estimation: Introduction

 \subsection{Power system state estimation}

-Although SE is highly comparable to the conventional load flow, SE considers the unpredictable errors that might originate due to unexpected system change, meter or communication system error, inaccuracy in equipment calibration and planned manipulation from a malicious attacker, etc. \cite{schweppe1970power, kurt2019secure}.

-In addition to their conceptual difference, conventional load flow analysis does not consider redundancy and imprecision of the system's measurement data, whereas SE considers the mentioned features \cite{schweppe1970power}.
-The reliability of estimated states is one of the critical features of a power grid.
-However, monitoring and controlling the power grid can be improved by advance SE in case of a contingency.
+Although SE is highly comparable to the conventional load flow, it considers the unpredictable errors that might originate due to unexpected system changes, meters or communication system errors, inaccuracy in equipment calibration, planned manipulation from a malicious attacker, etc. \cite{schweppe1970power, kurt2019secure}.
+Additionally, conventional load flow analysis does not consider redundancy and imprecision of the system's measurement data, whereas SE considers the mentioned features \cite{schweppe1970power}.

-In order to provide a brief history on the evolution of the SE method and its application in power system, we must mention that as soon as Schweppe pointed out the application of SE in power system, industry instantly accepted it \cite{wu1990power}.
-However, they did not apply the basic weighted least squares (WLS) method proposed by him at the beginning but implemented two methods developed by Dopazo \cite{dopazo1970state}, and Larson \cite{larson1970state}.
-However, after a while revised version of Schweppe’s method was admitted, and those two methods were rejected from industrial applications \cite{allemong1982fast}.
-Taking into account the sparsity of the gain matrix, different researchers made several attempts to improve the WLS estimator slightly \cite{garcia1979fast}.
-Also, SE problems like ill-conditioning appeared afterwards, and several methods such as the inclusion of zero injection power within constraints of SE were proposed to overcome these issues \cite{aschmoneit1977state}.
-WLS base SE Schweppe et al. proposed applying non-quadratic estimators for bad data detection within the early years of application.
-Later on, there were plenty of studies on methods for identifying insufficient data, such as application of least absolute value for this purpose \cite{irving1978power}.
-From the early stages of utilizing SE, the mentioned areas and problems have been an active research area for energy management systems (where mainly the SE is done in power system) and in the power system research community.
+Considering a brief background of the evolution of the SE method and its application in power system, it is worth noting that as soon as Schweppe pointed out the application of SE in power system, it attracted industrial communities' attention \cite{wu1990power}.
+However, they did not apply the basic weighted least squares (WLS) method proposed by him at the beginning but utilized two different methods, developed by Dopazo \cite{dopazo1970state}, and Larson \cite{larson1970state}.
+However, after a while revised version of Schweppe’s method was admitted, and those two methods were excluded from industrial applications \cite{allemong1982fast}.
+Taking into account the sparsity of the gain matrix, different researchers made several attempts to slightly improve the WLS estimator \cite{garcia1979fast}.
+Also, SE related issues like ill-conditioning appeared afterwards, and several methods such as the inclusion of zero injection power within constraints of SE were proposed to overcome these issues \cite{aschmoneit1977state, gomez2018electric, abur2004power}.
+Schweppe et al. proposed applying non-quadratic estimators for bad data detection within the early years .
+Later on, there were plenty of studies on methods for identifying bad data, such as application of least absolute value \cite{irving1978power}.
+It is to be noted that from the early stages of utilizing SE, the mentioned areas and problems have been an active research area for the power systems, operations and control research community.